gDelgado14/voting_app_tutorial/README.md

 4 - load to EC2 or Google cloud instance

 5 - look at core_spec vote function tests, and see whether you can refactor the `vote` function to use the `fromJS` function

+6 - Optimize the sending of state to just send a diff of the relevant parts of the state that the client needs.

+note that currently we are sending the WHOLE state tree, not a subset of it.

+This is therefore a two part problem:
+	- figure out what subset the client needs
+	- send a diff of the old and nextState